abbyFarnsworth/abbyFarnsworth.github.io/README.md

 ## ***Abby Farnsworth***
-### ***My ePortfolio***
+### ***ePortfolio***

 Southern New Hampshire University, Class of 2022

-### Coursework
+### Self Assessment
-Course Outcome 1: You EmployED strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science by completing the following enhancements_________
+Course Outcome 1: You EmployED strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science by completing the following enhancements_________ Does the student demonstrate the ability to use interaction to create code-review experiences?
+Does the student demonstrate the ability to understand code reviews individually and within a team environment?
+Does the student demonstrate the ability to provide contextual, in-code comments that result in easily readable and understandable code?
+Does the student demonstrate the ability to support decision making for software design stakeholders?
+Does the student demonstrate the ability to discuss experiences and best practices working in collaborative environments?

-Course Outcome 2: You DesignED, DevelopED, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing the following enhancements_________
+Course Outcome 2: You DesignED, DevelopED, and DeliverED professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts by completing the following enhancements_________ Does the student demonstrate the ability to discuss experiences and best practices in communication?
+Does the student demonstrate the ability to communicate appropriately to specific audiences and contexts?

-Course Outcome 3: You DesignED and EvaluateED computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing the following enhancements_________
+Course Outcome 3: You DesignED and EvaluateED computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices by completing the following enhancements_________ Does the student demonstrate the ability to use pseudocode to segment functionality in software and make design trades?
+Does the student demonstrate the ability to program solutions to solve logic problems and implement them in software?
+Does the student demonstrate the ability to clearly articulate approaches to solving complex logic problems inherent software?
+Does the student demonstrate the ability to discuss experiences and best practices in designing and evaluating computing solutions?

-Course Outcome 4: You DemonstrateD an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals by completing the following enhancements_________
+Course Outcome 4: You DemonstrateD an ability to use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals by completing the following enhancements_________ Does the student demonstrate the ability to employ iterative testing techniques in the code?
+Does the student demonstrate the ability to use the software development life cycle to create realistic production schedules for software projects?
+Does the student demonstrate the ability to create industry-standard software designs?
+Does the student discuss experiences and best practices in using well-founded and innovative techniques, skills, and tools in computing practices?
+Does the student create more robust and efficient code to deliver value and accomplish industry-specific goals?

 Course Outcome 5: You DevelopED a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources by completing the following enhancements_________
+Does the student demonstrate the ability to address potential design flaws in software architecture during the requirements phase?
+Does the student demonstrate the ability to find and eradicate security vulnerabilities or bugs?
+Does the student demonstrate the ability to define an approach that ensures all data are explicitly validated?
+Does the student demonstrate the ability to consider future changes to objects and classes?
+Does the student demonstrate the ability to discuss experiences and best practices in developing a security mindset?

+## Coursework
 #### Preliminary Code Review

 This is a link to the code review I did at the start of my capstone course.
-It discusses two coding projects I completed over the course of earning my degree, and how I plan to improve them.
+It discusses two coding projects I completed over the course of earning my degree, and how I planned to improve them.
 The enhanced code is discussed in greater detail below.
 [code review](https://www.screencast.com/t/GTZ646dZ3sT)